guessit-io/guessit/docs/user/commandline.rst

 You can see the list of options that guessit.py accepts like that::

     $ guessit -h
-    Usage: guessit.py [options] file1 [file2...]
+    Usage: guessit [options] file1 [file2...]

     Options:
-      -h, --help            show this help message and exit -v, --verbose         Display debug output
+      -h, --help            show this help message and exit -P SHOW_PROPERTY, --show-property=SHOW_PROPERTY
-      -p, --properties      Display properties that can be guessed.
-      -l, --values          Display property values that can be guessed.
-      -s, --transformers    Display transformers that can be used.
-      -i INFO, --info=INFO  The desired information type: filename, video, hash_mpc or a hash from python's hashlib module, such as hash_md5, hash_sha1, ...; or a list of any of them, comma-separated
+                            Display the value of a single property (title, series, videoCodec, year, type ...)

+      Naming:
+        -t TYPE, --type=TYPE
+                            The suggested file type: movie, episode.
+If undefined, type will be guessed.
         -n, --name-only     Parse files as name only.
 Disable folder parsing, extension parsing, and file content analysis.
-      -t TYPE, --type=TYPE  The suggested file type: movie, episode.
-If undefined, type will be guessed.
+        -c, --split-camel   Split camel case part of filename.
+        -Y, --date-year-first
+                            If short date is found, consider the first digits as the year.
+        -D, --date-day-first
+                            If short date is found, consider the second digits as the day.
+        -E, --episode-prefer-number
+                            Guess "serie.213.avi" as the episodeNumber 213.
+                            Without this option, it will be guessed as season 2, episodeNumber 13
+        -L ALLOWED_LANGUAGES, --allowed-languages=ALLOWED_LANGUAGES
+                            List of allowed languages.
+Separate languages codes with ";"
+        -C ALLOWED_COUNTRIES, --allowed-countries=ALLOWED_COUNTRIES
+                            List of allowed countries.
+Separate country codes with ";"
+        -S EXPECTED_SERIES, --expected-series=EXPECTED_SERIES
+                            List of expected series to parse.
+Separate series names with ";"
+        -T EXPECTED_TITLE, --expected-title=EXPECTED_TITLE
+                            List of expected titles to parse.
+Separate title names with ";"
+        -G EXPECTED_GROUP, --expected-group=EXPECTED_GROUP
+                            List of expected groups to parse.
+Separate group names with ";"
+        --disabled-transformers=DISABLED_TRANSFORMERS
+                            List of transformers to disable.
+Separate transformers names with ";"

+      Output:
+        -v, --verbose       Display debug output
         -a, --advanced      Display advanced information for filename guesses, as json output
         -y, --yaml          Display information for filename guesses as yaml output (like unit-test)
+        -f INPUT_FILE, --input-file=INPUT_FILE
+                            Read filenames from an input file.
-      -d, --demo            Run a few builtin tests instead of analyzing a file -b, --bug             Submit a wrong detection to the guessit.io service
+        -d, --demo          Run a few builtin tests instead of analyzing a file

+      Information:
+        -p, --properties    Display properties that can be guessed.
+        -V, --values        Display property values that can be guessed.
+        -s, --transformers  Display transformers that can be used.

+      guessit.io:
+        -b, --bug           Submit a wrong detection to the guessit.io service

+      Other features:
+        -i INFO, --info=INFO
+                            The desired information type: filename, video,
+                            hash_mpc or a hash from python's hashlib module, such as hash_md5, hash_sha1, ...; or a list of any of them, comma-separated